Joystream/joystream/cli/README.md

   $ joystream-cli content:createVideo

 OPTIONS
-  -c, --channelId=channelId  (required) ID of the Channel -i, --input=input          (required) Path to JSON file to use as input
+  -c, --channelId=channelId       (required) ID of the Channel -i, --input=input               (required) Path to JSON file to use as input --context=(Owner|Collaborator)  Actor context to execute the command in (Owner/Collaborator) --useMemberId=useMemberId       Try using the specified member id as context whenever possible --useWorkerId=useWorkerId       Try using the specified worker id as context whenever possible
 ```

 _See code: [src/commands/content/createVideo.ts](https://github.com/Joystream/joystream/blob/master/cli/src/commands/content/createVideo.ts)_